gaurav-nelson/secure-mcp-code-gateway/README.md

 ### 1. Production-Ready MCP Gateway
 - Full JSON-RPC 2.0 protocol implementation
-- Works with Cursor IDE and other MCP clients out of the box
+- Works with your AI IDE and other MCP clients out of the box
 - High availability (multiple replicas)
 - Health checks and monitoring